Edening/WAY/README.md

-# WAY
+# WAY(Working As Yourself): Facilitating Flexible Working.

-Working As Yourself: Facilitating Flexible Working.
+> Work is and ought to be sth you do in your way.